sipeed/sipeed_wiki/docs/hardware/en/tang/Tang-primer/get_started/install_linux.md

 IDE File name :  `TD_5.0.3_28716_NL_Linux.zip`
 License file：`Anlogic_20230606.lic`

-After finising downloading, new a terminal and cd into where we extract `TD_5.0.3_28716_NL_Linux.zip ` and rename the license file Anlogic_20230606.lic to Anlogic.lic, then move the license file to the TD5.0.28716\license folder in the extract path.
+After finishing downloading, new a terminal and cd into where we extract `TD_5.0.3_28716_NL_Linux.zip ` and rename the license file Anlogic_20230606.lic to Anlogic.lic, then move the license file to the TD5.0.28716\license folder in the extract path.

 ```bash
 cd <Application path >
 ```

-The /opt directory is reserved for all software and add-on packages that are not installed by default in Linux system, so we new a dirctionary for TD.
+The /opt directory is reserved for all software and add-on packages that are not installed by default in Linux system, so we new a directory for TD.

 ```bash
 sudo mkdir /opt/TD_DECEMBER2018
 ```

-Extract TD into /opt/TD_DECEMBER2018 dirctionary
+Extract TD into /opt/TD_DECEMBER2018 directory

 ```bash
 sudo tar -xvf  TD_5.0.3_28716_NL_Linux.zip -d /opt/TD_DECEMBER2018/